jordanbaird/Ice/README.md

 ### Manual Installation

-Download the "Ice.zip" file from the [latest release](https://github.com/jordanbaird/Ice/releases/latest), unzip the app, and move it into your Applications folder.
+Download the "Ice.zip" file from the [latest release](https://github.com/jordanbaird/Ice/releases/latest) and move the unzipped app into your `Applications` folder.

 ### Homebrew